 The Diamond of the Kitchen

-Our Extraordinatory Meal
+Our Extraordinary Meal

-When we returned to the hotel, we researched more about the restaurant, which turned out Anthony Bourdain featured on one of his shows.
+When we returned to the hotel, we researched more about the restaurant, which it turned out Anthony Bourdain featured on one of his shows.
 The owner is a truffle hunter who took him out for a White truffle hunt.
 We watched the show later that night and were even more shocked at our luck!

-Central Dalmation Coastal Towns of Croatia
+Central Dalmatian Coastal Towns of Croatia

-Along this path, we visited Burnum, which is a Roman archaeological site in the middle of nowhere.
+Along this path, we visited Burnum, a Roman archaeological site in the middle of nowhere.
 With an arena, arches, and a beautiful natural setting.
 There are hikes to waterfalls and the river in the surrounding areas.

 There are many churches, along with the St James Cathedral and Monastery.
 Wander the charming old town or stroll along the busy waterfront promenade.
 The area is full of activity and charm.
 All the while graced with St Anthony Channel’s pristine views that connect this city to the Adriatic sea.

 Our journey then took us to the historic city of Trogir, which is situated on a small island between mainland Croatia and the island of Ciovo.
 The old center of Trogir was as if stepping back in history, and UNESCO has included it in the list of World Heritage sites for its extraordinary Venetian architecture.
 This little island city dates back 2,300 years and was founded by Greek colonists and became an important port.

 Trogir is known to be one of the best-preserved Romanesque-Gothic examples in all of Central Europe.
 Wandering its medieval core, its ancient walls surround you.
 There are well-preserved castles, towers, and many homes and palaces from the Romanesque, Gothic, Renaissance, and Baroque periods.
 Trogir’s Church of St. Lawrence is a national treasure designed by renowned Master Radovan.